 Paperback reprint, Little, Brown Book Group, 1979.

 Major General Jim Scott Elliot, both a soldier and an archaeologist, was also a past president of The British Society of Dowsers.
 This book is illustrated with photos and line drawings and is in three parts, covering dowsing tools, methods used for locating varied materials (including the application of dowsing to archaeology), and a series of accounts of dowsing in the field.
 Highly recommended for its direct style of writing and its numerous pragmatic tips.
-The author comes across as a man one would have liked to have known.
+The author comes across as a man one would have liked to have known, and as the year roll on, this books consistently remains high on my list of "best dowsing books."

 Evers, Ona C. Everybody's Dowser Book